CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/getting-started-4.md

 The objective of the CNAPP lab is to equip participants with the skills to secure and manage cloud-native applications through hands-on experience in visibility, risk assessment, and threat detection.

-- **Configuring Azure ADO Connector in Defender for DevOps:** To enable seamless integration between Azure DevOps and Defender for DevOps, enhancing security insights and risk management within CI/CD pipelines.
+- **Integrating Defender for DevOps with GitHub Advanced Security:** To strengthen application security by combining GitHub Advanced Security features with Defender for DevOps for comprehensive code scanning and threat protection.

 ## Prerequisites